Best Trees for Small Yards

 Seeing a Vanilla Strawberry Hydrangea bush in full bloom is enough to stop you in your tracks.
 In mid-summer, the plant bursts into color as seven-inch-long panicles of white flowers tipped with pink cover the plant.

 The new Vanilla Strawberry Hydrangea Tree has been trained into a tree-like shape.
 Plant this tree near your front door or in another prominent spot.
-Make sure the Vanilla Strawberry Hydrangea Tree is placed where you and your neighbors will see it every day.
+And put your Vanilla Strawberry Hydrangea where you and your neighbors will see it every day.
 It’s that stunning.

 A Vanilla Strawberry Hydrangea is the type of plant is bound to attract attention.
 Few people have ever seen a hydrangea tree, and fewer still have seen anything as stunning as this beauty.